Regions of Europe

-Europe, the westernmost portion of Eurasia, is often divided into regions and subregions based on geographical, cultural or historical factors.
+Europe is often divided into regions and subregions based on geographical, cultural or historical factors.
 Since there is no universal agreement on Europe's regional composition, the placement of individual countries may vary based on criteria being used.
-For instance, the Balkans is a distinct geographic region within Europe but individual countries may alternatively be grouped into Southern Europe, Southeastern Europe, or less commonly East Central Europe.
+For instance, the Balkans is a distinct geographical region within Europe, but individual countries may alternatively be grouped into Central, Eastern, Southeastern, or Southern Europe.

 Regional affiliation of countries may also evolve over time.
-Malta was considered an island of North Africa for centuries but is now generally considered part of Southern Europe.
+Malta was considered an island of North Africa for centuries, but is now considered a part of Southern Europe.
 The exact placement of the Caucasus has also varied since classical antiquity and is now regarded by many as a distinct region within or partly in Europe.
-Greenland is geographically part of North America but has been politically and culturally associated with Northern Europe for more than a millennium.
-As such, several countries are often included as belonging to a Greater Europe, including Armenia, Cyprus, Greenland, as well as the overseas territories and regions of the European Union.
+Greenland, and partially Iceland, is geographically a part of North America but has been politically and culturally influenced by Northern European countries for more than a millennium.
+As such, several regions are often included as belonging to a Greater Europe, including Anatolia, Cyprus, the South Caucasus, Siberia, Asian Kazakhstan (the part of Kazakhstan located east of European Kazakhstan), Greenland, as well as the overseas territories of EU member states.

 Subregions

 Groupings by compass directions are the hardest to define in Europe, since there are a few calculations of the midpoint of Europe (among other issues), and the pure geographical criteria of "east" and "west" are often confused with the political meaning these words acquired during the Cold War era.

-The modern geographical subregions of Europe include:
+Some typical geographical subregions of Europe include: